 Public Health 2019 is the national forum where public health professionals, researchers, policy-makers, academics, students and trainees come together to strengthen efforts to improve health and well-being, to share the latest research and information, to promote best practices and to advocate for public health issues and policies grounded in research.

-Two Forums will be held concurrently with Public Health 2019 and the calls for submission are now open.
+Two Forums will be held concurrently with Public Health 2019.
 Click on the links below for more information.

 Cannabis and Public Health Forum 30 April-1 May 2019